Macy's Thanksgiving Day Parade: Performers and acts

 Every year, cast members from some Broadway shows (usually shows that debuted that year) perform either in the parade or immediately preceding the parade in front of Macy's and before The Rockettes' performance (since NBC broadcasts the parade's start, the performances are shown during the wait for the parade itself).
 The 2007 parade was notable as it took place during a strike by the I.A.T.S.E. (a stagehands' union).
 Legally Blonde, the one performing musical affected by the strike, performed in show logo shirts, with makeshift props and no sets.
 The other three shows that year performed in theaters that were not affected by the strike.

-For the 10th anniversary of the September 11th attacks in 2011, the parade team invited family members from Tuesday's Children (a nonprofit organization that benefits families directly impacted by terrorism) to cut the ribbon at the start of the parade with NBC's Al Roker and led the parade with Amy Kule, the Parade's executive producer.
+For the 10th anniversary of the September 11 attacks in 2011, the parade team invited family members from Tuesday's Children (a nonprofit organization that benefits families directly impacted by terrorism) to cut the ribbon at the start of the parade with co-host Al Roker and led the parade with Amy Kule, the Parade's executive producer.

 Performers who are not part of Broadway shows or marching bands traditionally perform on floats.
 The cost to book the performers is covered by the floats' sponsors, who must also pay an entry fee to Macy's to participate in the parade.
 Since 2014, the entry fee and performer fee has hovered between $200,000 and $250,000.